 The NC reviews the size and composition mix of the Board and Board Committees annually.
-The Board comprises business leaders and professionals with financial, banking, legal and business management backgrounds.
+The Board comprises business leaders and professionals with financial (including audit and accounting), banking, legal and business management backgrounds.
 The members of the Board with their combined business, management and professional experience, knowledge and expertise, provide the core competencies to allow for diverse and objective perspectives on the Company's business and direction.
+Further information on the individual Directors' background, experience and skills can be found in the 'Board of Directors' section in the AR.

-Taking into account the scope and nature of the operations of the Company, the Board is satisfied that the current composition mix and size of the Board provide for sufficient diversity and yet allow for effective decision making.
+With consideration of the scope and nature of the operations of the Company, the Board is satisfied that the current composition mix and size of the Board provide for sufficient diversity and yet allow for effective decision-making at meetings of the Board and Board Committees.
 The NC is supportive of diversity on the Board including gender diversity and as part of its ongoing efforts to rejuvenate the Board, will consider candidates with the appropriate qualification, experience and competency for appointment to the Board.
+To formalize the process, the Board on the recommendation of the NC has adopted a Board diversity policy which sets out the policy and framework for promoting diversity on the Board.